nmcalabroso/RecipeFilter/readme.md

 sudo apt-get install git nodejs
 ```

-Note: If this is your first time on git, it's advisable to configure your credentials first:
+Note: If this is your first time on git, it is advisable to configure your credentials first:
 ```bash
 git config --global user.name "Neil Calabroso" git config --global user.email "nmcalabroso@up.edu.ph"